Tech-at-DU/React-Fundamentals-tutorial/P09-Style-the-details-page/content.md

----
-title: "Style the Details Page"
-slug: style-the-details-page
----

-## Style the details page
+# Style the Details Page

 Follow the ideas from the presvious pages.

-> [info]
->
 > Create a new CSS file: `POPOSDetails.css`
 >
 > In `POPOSDetails.js` import your new stylesheet.